To qualify for acceptance by MLI, each applicant must fully meet the following general requirements:

 Evidence of high school graduation (USA or foreign) or the equivalent must be presented to MLI.
 Acceptable forms of evidence include a certified copy of an original high school diploma, a copy of a high school transcript indicating the date of graduation, a copy of a DD-214 military record indicating the applicant is a high school graduate or equivalent, a GED/TASC certificate or official notification that a GED/TASC has been earned, or a college transcript indicating completion of secondary school as a prerequisite for enrollment.
 If applicants who currently reside in the United States but attended secondary school in foreign countries are unable to produce the required documents by start of classes, certification from other official sources or a notarized Sworn Statement may be used for up to a three week grace period-proper documents are required for complete registration, however.

-2. Each applicant for 1500 hour programs with an ESL component will be tested to establish his or her need for Intermediate ESL instruction before enrollment, as well as for quantitative skills.
+2. Each applicant for 1500 hour programs with an VESL component will be tested to establish his or her need for Intermediate VESL instruction before enrollment, as well as for quantitative skills.
 To qualify, applicants must achieve a minimum score of 254 on the quantitative part of the Wonderlic test and also achieve a 97 or greater score on the CELSA (English) test.